archon-linux/archon-iso/README.md

 Change the archiso version in `archiso.md` and the 2 install scripts.

+## Sources / Inspiration

+The main starting point for this project was https://github.com/arch-linux-calamares-installer along with many scripts and concepts from https://github.com/archcraft-os/

-# Legacy ALCI readme this project is based from:
+## Legacy ALCI readme this project is based from:

 # ALCI DEVELOPMENT/DESKTOP